 Appropriate exercise can reduce the side effects of breast cancer therapy while improving long-term survival.

 Current medical opinion unanimously supports the use of exercise in breast cancer prevention (see post: “Exercise for breast cancer prevention“) and in breast cancer rehabilitation (see post: “Exercise for breast cancer rehabilitation“).
 Indeed, the available clinical research suggests that the potential benefits of exercise for prevention and rehabilitation are enormous, including a reduction in the risk of breast cancer death following diagnosis by 50-53% (compared to sedentary women; ref 1).
+POST UPDATE: In fact, I recently contributed to an evaluation of Toronto Rehabilitation Institute’s HEALTh breast cancer exercise program, which shows how a well-structure program can help improve fitness, quality of life and depression in breast cancer survivors.

 While exercise for breast cancer prevention can be relatively straightforward, exercise for breast cancer rehabilitation is more nuanced.
-Exercise programs for cancer patients need to take into consideration the patient-specific side effects of anticancer treatment.
+Exercise programs for cancer patients need to take into consideration the patient-specific side effects of cancer treatment.

 Unintended and adverse side effects are common for most medical interventions (so common there is actually a name for it: “iatrogenic artifacts”), and this is particularly true for cancer treatment where tissue removal and destruction is the objective.
 Surgery, chemotherapy and radiation therapy often leave patients with a variety of side effects including: pain, fatigue, anemia, decreased range of motion, neuropathy (nerve irritation), scarring, lymphedema (chronic swelling), axillary web syndrome, nausea, depression, and a corresponding decrease in patient-reported quality of life.
 Exercise therapy has been shown to help alleviate most of these side effects, while also dramatically improving long term survival.